 It was tempting, let’s be clear.
 This is the deepest betrayal you’ve likely ever known.
 It certainly was for me.
 The message I was inferring from my husband’s decision was, “You are not enough.
 You will never be enough.”

 Yet there were other moments when I’d catch myself staring into my little boy’s eyes and I’d see so much of his daddy in him.
 I knew leaving would mean that Ben would only know the worst version of his father.
 So I stayed, I kept fighting for a better life with my little family.
 That was a good reason to stay, initially, but sentimental hope isn’t enough fuel for long-term recovery.
-Your loved one has to choose to fight for their own wholeness, too.
+Your loved one has to choose to fight for their own wholeness.
+They are surviving suicide, too.
 There’s no hope in staying with someone who chooses to remain toxic.